palletorsson/textcopy/README.md

 ## Audio Playback

 Each `AudioStreamPlayer` is preloaded with a range of audio files, one for each MIDI note.
-When a note-on event is received, the script checks for the corresponding audio stream and sets it to play through
+When a note-on event is received, the script checks for the corresponding audio stream and sets it to play through the available `AudioStreamPlayer` node.

+## Development Notes

+- All audio files are stored within the `res://24-piano-keys/` directory and are named sequentially (e.g., `key01.ogg`, `key02.ogg`, etc.).
+- MIDI notes range from 48 to 71, corresponding to the keys of a 2-octave MIDI keyboard.

+## Future Work

+- Expand the range of MIDI notes supported.
+- Enhance the visual effects for different types of MIDI events.
+- Introduce more complex audio synthesis capabilities.

 1. **Randomness & Pseudo-randomness**: Basic concepts crucial for many algorithms, serving as the foundation for more complex operations.
 2. **For-loops and Recursion**: Fundamental programming constructs essential for creating iterative and self-referential processes.